Kakamotobi/Learned/DSA/17-Dijkstra's-Algorithm.md

   }
 }
 ```
-### Simple Priority Queue using an Array
+### Priority Queue
+- Purpose:
-- Used to give us the next node to visit.
+  - To give us the next node in line to visit.
-- For example, we want to `dequeue` the vertex with the shortest distance from `A` currently.
+    - `dequeue` the vertex with the shortest distance from `A` currently.
+  - In effect, acts as a tracker for vertices that have already been visited.
+    - If a vertex hasn't been visited (i.e. its distance from `A` hasn't been calculated yet), there is no point in checking its neighbors.
+#### Simple Priority Queue using an Array
 ```js
 class PriorityQueue {
   constructor() {